 - 4

-The process is gentle, and the patient may feel slight pressure as the stem cells are administered.
+The process is gentle, and the patient may feel slight pressure while the stem cells are administered.

 - 5